BryanCrotaz/ember-tracked-effects-placeholder/README.md

   @tracked data: { name: string }; // an ember data model for example

-  constructor() {
-    super(...arguments);
-    this.trackedEffects.addEffect(
+  effect = this.trackedEffects.addEffect(
     () => {
       // the tracked effects service will watch any tracked data
       // you read here and will run this function whenever it changes browser.localStorage.setItem('my-data', this.data?.name ?? '');
     },
     this // the service will stop the effect running if the context is destroyed );
-  }
 }
 ```